1. What is medullary breast cancer?

 - The size of the cancer relative to the size of the breast

-- Whether more than one area in the breast is affected
+- Whether more than 1 area in the breast is affected

-Sometimes more surgery is needed if the margin of normal tissue surrounding the cancer that was removed during the first operation is not clear.
-This is to ensure all the cancer has been removed.
+You may need more surgery if the margin of normal tissue surrounding the cancer that was removed during the first operation is not clear.
+This is to make sure all the cancer has been removed.
 In some cases, this second operation will be a mastectomy.

 Most women who have a mastectomy will have the option to have breast reconstruction.